WebKit/WebKit/Source/WebKit/WPEPlatform/docs/tutorial-platform.md

 ## Making the implementation discoverable

 WebKit finds implementations through the GIO extension point `WPE_DISPLAY_EXTENSION_POINT_NAME`: a [class@Display] subclass registers itself there with a unique name and a priority.
-The name is what `WPE_DISPLAY` selects — by convention `wpe-display-<name>` — and the priority orders candidates when several are installed: the Wayland implementation uses `0`, and the more specialized DRM and headless ones use `-100` so they are tried only after Wayland declines.
+The name is what `WPE_PLATFORM` selects and the priority orders candidates when several are installed: the Wayland implementation uses `0`, and the more specialized DRM and headless ones use `-100` so they are tried only after Wayland declines.

 How you register depends on whether the implementation is compiled in or loaded as a module.